interagent/http-api-design/README.md

 #### Separate Concerns

-Keep things simple while designing by separating the concerns between the different parts of the request and response cycle.
+We want to keep things simple by separating the concerns between the different parts of the request and response cycle.
 Keeping simple rules here allows for greater focus on larger and harder problems.

 Requests and responses will be made to address a particular resource or collection.
-Use:
+We are using:

  * the path to indicate identity
  * the body to transfer the contents
- * headers to communicate metadata.
+ * headers to communicate metadata

 #### Require Secure Connections